 Society of American Foresters Certified Forester

 - United Kingdom Qualifications and Credit Framework Level 2 Certificate or Diploma in Arboriculture

 If you do not have any of these qualifications, it is your own responsibility to obtain an exemption from ISA by filling in their form and getting their approval.
 All exemption must be approved before you register for the course.

 The Swedish Tree Association has previously helped with the contact with ISA, but since this takes an incredible amount of time, we have now decided that all contact with ISA is to be done by the participants.
 As a support in the contact, you will below find the applications forms that has previously been accepted by ISA.
-However, there are no guarantees that these will work for your particular application since ISA's assessments vary depending on who is handling the application.
+However, there are no guarantees that these will work for your particular application since ISA's assessments may have changed.